varasys/corezfs/README.md

 ## ZFS on CoreOS
 This is a script to compile and install ZFS on CoreOS.
 It is meant to be installed on a fresh clean CoreOS instance.
 Although it can be run manually, it is envisioned that it is typically used as part of an automated provisioning process.

 This script was written on CoreOS stable (1353.7.0), but in theory, will work on any version / channel (ie. stable, beta, alpha).
+It installs the latest release of ZFS on Linux which is based on OpenZFS and consists of a repository [zfs](https://github.com/zfsonlinux/zfs/releases) which includes the upstream OpenZFS implementation and a repository [spl](https://github.com/zfsonlinux/spl/releases) which is a shim to run OpenZFS on Linux.

 [CoreOS](https://coreos.com/os/docs/latest) is a linux distribution designed specifically for running containers but does not currently come with support for ZFS.